 An undulating loop that starts on quiet country lanes before climbing through a forest to the top of Highdown Hill, and then descending back to the village with splendid views of the coast and downs.
 This is a good year-round walk, though some stretches may be muddy in winter.
-There is one road crossing about halfway through.

 Start / finish